Saltburn Pier

 Saltburn Pier is a pier located in Saltburn-by-the-Sea, Redcar and Cleveland and the ceremonial county of North Yorkshire, England.
 It is the last pier remaining in Yorkshire.

 Background

 The Stockton and Darlington Railway arrived in Saltburn from Redcar on 17 August 1861, prompting a growth in day trippers and holiday travellers.

 The engineer for the railway line was John Anderson, who saw the investment opportunities in the new town, buying land from the Saltburn Improvement Company.
-He bought plots in Milton and Amber Streets, as well as Brittania Terrace/Marine Drive - both now Marine Parade - where he designed and erected the Alexandria Hotel.
+He bought plots in Milton and Amber Streets, as well as Brittania Terrace/Marine Drive - both now Marine Parade - where he designed and erected the Alexandra Hotel.
 Appointed resident engineer of the SIC in 1867, he designed the town's sewerage system.

 Construction

 In October 1867, Anderson formed the Saltburn Pier Company, to undertake construction of a suitable pier.
 Contracted as designer and chief design engineer, Anderson followed the new pier format developed by Eugenius Birch in his ground breaking design for Margate Pier, by specifying iron screw-piles to support a metal frame and wooden deck.

 Deliveries of iron work from the Ormesby Foundry began in December 1867, with the first pile drive started by Mrs Thomas Vaughan of Gunnergate Hall on 30 December.
 But construction was delayed by the fact that the Board of Trade did not grant an order for the construction until 6 April 1868, while the foreshore land was not transferred to the company until 3 July 1868.

 The 1500 ft pier opened in May 1869, with a steamer landing stage at the head of the pier and two circular kiosks at the entrance.
 The first steamers left the pier on 14 May 1870, with service to Middlesbrough.
 In the first six months of operation, there were 50,000 toll-paying visitors.

 But access to the pier was difficult from the town via the steep cliff, so Anderson was contracted to build the Cliff Hoist.
 Constructed of wood, it allowed 20 people to be placed in a wooden cage and then lowered by rope to beach level.
 It opened on 1 July 1870, some 14 months after the opening of the pier, it was approached from the town by a narrow walkway.
 The passengers then descended 120 ft, after water had been added to or taken away from a counterbalance tank.